 “The high level data available within BE Portal offers tangible, real time KPI’s which offers Greencore total management of their own fleet performance, whilst working closely alongside myself,” said Zoe Lyons, Briggs’ customer contract support manager.

-Briggs has since supplied the Greencore Northampton Health and Safety team with a Hako Citymaster 600 on-site road sweeper on long term rental, which has helped maintain site cleanliness, vital for food preparation facilities.
+Briggs has since supplied a Hako Citymaster 600 on-site road sweeper on long term rental, which has helped maintain site cleanliness, vital for food preparation facilities.
 Briggs is also supplying a terminal tow tractor to the site on a short term basis to support their operation.

 Zoe Lyons commented, “By thinking outside the box about Greencore’s material handling and asset management challenges, Briggs were able to tailor a service to meet their unique needs.
 A ‘one stop shop’ approach is making Briggs a really attractive partner for many industries to use.”